jwuestef/lms/README.md

 Students can view this calendar and click on the calendar events to access resources, and can mark events as "completed".

-Instructors can review events and view which students have completed them.
+Instructors can add and review events, and view which students have completed them.

 ## View a deployed version
 See a [deployed version](https://lms-by-haj.firebaseapp.com/).